ravir4/DevOpsInsights/risk_cd.md

 npm install -g grunt-idra3
 idra --publishtestresult --filelocation=fvttest.json --type=fvt
 ```

+The 'idra' command, the command used to publish test results, supports the following 'type' values:
+'unittest' - Used to publish unit test results
+'fvt' - Used to publish functional verification results
+'code' - Used to publish code coverage results
+'sonarqube' - Used to publish sonarqube results
+'staticsecurityscan' - Used to publish Static Security Scan results from IBM Application Security on Cloud
+'dynamicsecurityscan' - Used to publish Dynamic Security Scan results from IBM Application Security on Cloud

 To learn more about the `idra` command, see [the grunt-idra3 package's page on npm](https://www.npmjs.com/package/grunt-idra3).